GSA/digitalgov.gov/content/posts/2016-01-11-tapping-teen-power-challenging-youth-with-prize-competitions.md

 ---
+url: /2016/01/11/tapping-teen-power-challenging-youth-with-prize-competitions/
 date: 2016-01-11 10:30:05 -0400
-title: 'Tapping &lsquo;Teen Power&rsquo;&mdash;Challenging Youth with Prize Competitions'
+title: Tapping ‘Teen Power’—Challenging Youth with Prize Competitions
 summary: 'Sometimes in crowdsourcing, you want to take your problem straight to a specific crowd.
 And sometimes that crowd is still in school.
 Challenge.gov has seen many federal agencies launch prize competitions to educate and engage high school students.
 These include a&nbsp;NASA challenge&nbsp;that asked&nbsp;students to develop devices that could protect astronauts from radiation during space flight.'
-authors: [eric-beidel]
+authors:
+  - eric-beidel
 categories:
   - Challenges
 tag: